MainulDip/iOS-study/SwiftUI-100-Days/SwiftUI-1.md

 ### @State and Two Way Binding ($):
 To be able to get a mutable variable `@State` property-wrapper (annotation).

+It's said that `SwiftUI’s views are a function of their state`.
+So if state change the view will be updated.

 `$ Two Way Binding` (Binding<Type>) - is used to change/mutate/read (Read/Write) the declared state variable inside and outside of the body property at the same time. using two way binding, the view is informed about the change on a defined State.
 Is done by `$stateName` inside of a body::view and declaration of @State var.
 ```swift
 struct ContentView: View {